-- From above.
-Skylon Tower rises 236 metres (775 feet) above Niagara Falls and offers some of the most spectacular views not only of the Falls but also of the surrounding region including Buffalo, Toronto, and the beautiful Niagara wine region.
-If that’s a little too high, the Konica Minolta Tower Observation Deck, on the 25th storey, also features great views.
+- From above: The Skylon Tower rises 236 metres (775 feet) above Niagara Falls and offers some of the most spectacular views not only of the Falls but also of the surrounding region including Buffalo, Toronto, and the beautiful Niagara wine region.

-- Nighttime.
-The Falls are just as spectacular at night as during the day.
+- Nighttime: The Falls are just as spectacular at night as during the day.
 After you’ve packed in all these activities, take a moment to enjoy the candly-coloured nightly Falls illumination.
-And several nights each week, a fireworks display at Queen Victoria Park adds a little extra dazzle.
+And on select nights each week, a fireworks display over the Niagara River adds a little extra dazzle.

 GEOLOGY FACTS & FIGURES